walper/CIS454-StuckSim/README.md

 # CIS454-investo

-*Please merge your branch into this branch AFTER testing your code to be functional *for Productoin/Stable builds: go to https://github.com/walper/CIS454-investmentWeb/blob/Production/README.md This branch is for the development phasse of the project.
+*Please merge your branch into this branch AFTER testing your code to be functional* <br \>
+*for Productoin/Stable builds: go to https://github.com/walper/CIS454-investmentWeb/blob/Production/README.md
+This branch is for the development phasse of the project.
 All testing implementations go here.